soxofaan/geshifilter-dev/README.txt

   from the branch 1.1.x (also described as geshi-dev), which is not yet supported by the GeSHi filter module.
-  Place the entire extracted 'geshi' folder (which contains geshi.php) in the geshifilter directory (e.g. as /sites/all/modules/geshifilter/geshi)
+  Place the entire extracted 'geshi' folder (which contains geshi.php) in the geshifilter directory (e.g. as sites/all/modules/geshifilter/geshi), or better, in a libraries directory (e.g. as sites/all/libraries/geshi).

 3. Enable this module as any other Drupal module by navigating to administer > site building > modules